learn-co-curriculum/meditation-trainer/README.md

 ![Meditation Trainer](https://curriculum-content.s3.amazonaws.com/fewds/meditation-wireframe.png)

-## Objectives
+## Learning Goals

-1. Identify necessary elements and behaviors from the product owner's description
+- Identify necessary elements and behaviors from the product owner's description
-2. Use HTML, CSS and JavaScript to build a "Meditation Trainer" app
+- Use HTML, CSS and JavaScript to build a "Meditation Trainer" app

 ## Instructions

 Meditation is popular these days as a way to achieve mindfulness and reduce the stress of day-to-day life.
 We want to build an app that helps people increase the lengths of their breaths.
 We've "interviewed" the product owner and gotten their description of the app, just the way they said it:

 > We'd like a button that says "START INHALE".
 You click it and in a neat little
 > box next to it to types a small instruction like "Nice and easy, through the